Andy Blundens Home Page

 In 1988, I joined the Committee of the GSA (General Staff Association).
 After amalgamation of the GSA with the SPSF (State Public Services Federation), I became a State Executive member of the SPSF, but in June 1995 I resigned the SPSF, along with about 500 others in the Victorian Higher Education section, and joined the NTEU (National Tertiary Education Union).
 Until August 2000, I was a Federal Councillor for NTEU and Committee member for the Melbourne University Branch of NTEU.

 I first studied Hegel in 1980, to try to make sense of Lenin's Annotations in the Philosophical Notebooks, which were the centre of Healy's orientation at the time.
-After returning to Australia and after the final collapse of the Soviet Union in 1991, which to my surprise affected the Trotskyist movement just as negatively as it affected the Stalinists, I spent a couple of years studying the history of Stalinism, and this is contained in my book “Stalinism: Its Origin and Future”.
+After returning to Australia and after the final collapse of the Soviet Union in 1991, which to my surprise affected the Trotskyist movement almost as negatively as it affected the Stalinists, I spent a couple of years studying the history of Stalinism, and this is contained in my book “Stalinism: Its Origin and Future”.
 It was then only in 1996, struggling to understand the obvious inadequacy of Marxist theory as I knew it, that I returned to a study of Hegel's Logic.
 Unable to find anyone to discuss the material with, I started the Hegel-by-HyperText web site and advanced my own study while promoting Hegel study via the Internet.